 For the second day of Christmas.

 This is the only one of the six cantatas not to begin with a celebratory chorus but with a sinfonia.
-The other cantatas for this day are Cs 40, 121 and 57.
-The first of these begins with a strongly orchestrated chorus of horns, oboes, strings and choir asserting the purpose of Christ's manifestation as the destruction of the devil's works.
+The other cantatas for this day are Cs 40, 121 and 57 and the first of these begins with a strongly orchestrated chorus of horns, oboes, strings and choir asserting the purpose of Christ’s manifestation as the destruction of the devil’s works.
 The bass aria is one of the most compelling and aggressive musical pictures ever painted of the crushing of the serpent.

 C 121 begins with a chorale/fantasia motet of praise to Jesus.
-C 57 is the least lively of the three, beginning with a bass aria about resisting temptation.
+C 57 is the least lively of the three, beginning with a bass aria about the necessity of resisting temptation.
 It includes no choruses apart from the concluding chorale.

-Thus it transpires that by commencing C 248/2 with a sinfonia Bach has sought to commence each of the cantatas for this day differently.
+Thus it transpires that by commencing C 248/2 with a sinfonia Bach has sought to begin each of the cantatas for this day differently.

 The structure, however, looks forward to the foremost principle of the later eighteenth century, that of sonata form moving, as it does, to the dominant and thence to related keys before reprising the original material.

 The evangelist’s first recitative paints the picture of the shepherds going about their business of tending their flocks when the Angel of the Lord appears.
 The two continuo scale passages suggest their alarm as the Lord’s light shines around them.
 This is good reason to introduce a chorale early in the cantata, a contemplation of the Lord’s radiance, allied to a call to be unafraid at the news of the Saviour’s arrival.
 It is an unsophisticated melody of regular two-bar phrases which Bach harmonises sturdily as a robust response to the naturally tremulous shepherds.